-Instead of getting your dopamine rewards by eating food high in fats and sugar, create it internally by treating yourself better in small ways throughout the day.
+Instead of getting your dopamine rewards by emotional eating, create it internally by treating yourself better in small ways throughout the day.

-This is an exercise I teach my clients when they’re feeling powerful emotion, like anger, that hits suddenly, intensely.
-While I haven’t felt anger in a long time, I decided to use this during my 3pm lull because I had developed a routine.
-A 6 year habit of unhealthy actions at this same time every weekday.
-I knew it would take a powerful disruption to move myself out of it.
+This is an exercise I teach my clients when they’re feeling a powerful emotion, like anger, that hits suddenly, intensely.
+While I haven’t felt anger in a long time, I decided to use this during my 3 pm lull because I had developed a routine.
+A 6-year habit of unhealthy actions at this same time every weekday.
+I knew it would take a powerful disruption to move out of it.
 Especially since it had duped me for so long.

 In the exact moment that I felt the urge to reach for an unhealthy snack, instead, I would go into my office, empty conference room or file room, lock the door, take off my heels and jump up and down like a crazy banshee.